News and Stories

 OS 1955

-An occasional evening treat enjoyed by Peter and me and several like-minded School House boys was listening to opera on a gramophone in the bedsit of Mr Townson, the house tutor of Park Grange.
-We owed a lot to Mr Townson who not only taught history but introduced us to writers like Graham Green and Andre Gide.
-In retrospect, I suppose the opera stuff was a bit risque – Don Giovanni, Tosca, La Traviata – but the voices of Schwarzkopf, Sutherland, Callas, di Stefano delighted Peter and me for ever after.
+For all our time at Sevenoaks, Peter and I had our beds in the smallest dormitory, D Dorm, on the first floor between Matron’s clinic and the Higgs-Walkers’ part of the house.
+A and B dorms were on the two floors above and as rowdy and boisterous as D Dorm was gentle and orderly.
+An occasional evening treat for us and other School House boys was listening to opera on 78rpm gramophone records with Mr Townson, the Park Grange house tutor.
+We owed a lot to him: he not only taught History, but introduced us to writers like Graham Greene and André Gide.
+In retrospect, I suppose the opera stuff was a bit risqué – Don Giovanni, Tosca, La Traviata – but the voices of Schwarzkopf, Sutherland, Callas and di Stefano delighted Peter and me for ever after.

 Robert Short (OS 1955)